 Get 20% off Qantas and Jetstar Economy Reward flights

-Use points to book an Economy Reward flight with Qantas and Jetstar and save 20% with Qantas' latest offer.
+Book an Economy Reward flight using points with Qantas and Jetstar and save 20% with Qantas' latest offer.

 Have you been daydreaming about where your Qantas Frequent Flyer points could take you this summer?
 If so, there's no better time to book than this weekend.
 Qantas has announced that frequent flyers can receive 20% savings on all Economy Reward flight bookings made before 11.59pm on Saturday 27 August 2016.